jessicawiradinata/career-website-service/README.md

 Create a new post in the application
 * #### GET 'api/posts/users/:userId'
-Gets all the post that is owned by the specified user using the user ID as the key
+Gets all the post that is owned by the specified user using userId in the parameter as the key
 * #### GET 'api/posts/:postId'
-Gets the specified post using post ID as the key
+Gets the specified post using postId in the parameter as the key
 * #### PUT 'api/users/:postId'

 {